navikt/pyarxaas/docs/user-guide/quick-start.rst

 Analyze the risk of a dataset
 -----------------------------
-Analyze the risk of a dataset using PyAaaS is very simple.
+Analyze the risk of a dataset using PyARXaaS is very simple.

 1. **Begin by importing the Dataset class and pandas which we are going to use to create a** :ref:`dataset` ::

-    from pyaaas import Dataset
+    from pyarxaas import Dataset
     import pandas as pd

  Then we create a Dataset from a local csv file